Handbook home

 Overview

-Students undertake placements totalling 22 days of supervised observation and program involvement in settings relevant to their language teaching.
-This includes observation of teaching in the target language, both spoken and written; the design, implementation and evaluation of lessons and units of work for students at a variety of language levels, the adaptation of existing materials and development of original work to meet student needs and interests; the assessment and reporting of students' language development; the establishment of collaborative relationships with other staff members and the wider school community.
-Learning includes self-reflection and critical evaluation of links between this observed practice, and the knowledge base of additional language teaching.
+Students undertake a structured program of teaching observation comprising on-campus workshops before, during, and after 2 x 2-day on-site placements in settings relevant to language teaching.
+Within the context of a plurilingual framework for understanding language teaching, the focus of observations include teaching in the target language; the design, implementation, and evaluation of lessons and units of work for students at a variety of language levels; the use and adaptation of materials to meet student needs and interests; and the assessment and reporting of students' language development.
+Learning includes self-reflection, peer discussion, and critical evaluation of links between observed practice and the knowledge base of additional language teaching.

 NOTE:

-- This subject has a TESOL or Modern Languages/LOTE focus, according to the course within which the student is enrolled.
+- This subject has a TESOL and Modern Languages Education focus, according to the course within which the student is enrolled.

 - This subject has a quota and places are limited.
 Students must meet all prerequisites, including a current average of H2A (75%) or above.
 Students who do not meet this requirement will be removed from the subject and will need to select an alternative elective.
 Eligible students will be contacted by the Faculty of Education Academic Support Office by the end of the first week of the Semester to discuss placements.